ArduPilot/ardupilot_wiki/blimp/source/docs/getting-started.rst

 For more options, see the topic :ref:`common-choosing-a-flight-controller` and :ref:`common-autopilots`.

 Four outputs are required for the actuators.
-Autpilot inputs for RC, telemetery, GPS or Position Sensor, and Compass are also required.
+Autopilot inputs for RC, telemetry, GPS or Position Sensor, and Compass are also required.
 Main battery voltage, and perhaps current sensing, are very useful also.

 Position and Yaw Sensors
 ========================